ecinematic/ReadMEaStory/form/README.md

-# final
+# ReadMEaStory

 ## Description
-It's a great project
+An easy way to record a README file

 ## Table of Contents
 - [Installation](#installation)